iComputerfreak/MovieDB/README.md

 #  Movie DB

-A library to keep track of all the movies or shows you watched.
+An app to keep track of all the movies and shows you watched.

-Currently still in development.
+Currently still in development, but works without major bugs.
+Just be sure to make backups (exports) regularily.

 ## Features
 * Add movies and shows that are listed on TheMovieDB.org to the library